Universal-Basic-Compute/serenissima/backend/README.md

 The Citizens table should have the following fields:
 - Wallet (text): The wallet address
 - Ducats (number): The amount of compute resources invested
-- Citizenname (text): The citizen's citizenname
+- Username (text): The citizen's username
 - Email (text): The citizen's email address

 The LANDS table should have the following fields: